sergivb01/personal/content/posts/goisforlovers.md

 ### Iteration

-Just like in Go, the Go templates make heavy use of range to iterate over a map, array or slice.
+Just like in go, the go templates make heavy use of range to iterate over a map, array or slice.
 The following are different examples of how to use range.